{{org_field_logo}}

 Daily Infection Prevention Practices

-All staff must adhere to Standard Infection Control Precautions (SICPs), including:
+All staff must adhere to Standard Infection Control Precautions (SICPs) at all times, including the following practices:

 Infection Reporting and Outbreak Management

-A robust reporting system will be in place to track infections, suspected outbreaks, and incidents.
+A robust reporting system is in place to track infections, suspected outbreaks, and incidents:

 2.3 Monitoring and Audits

-To maintain high infection control standards, we will implement regular monitoring and auditing processes.
+To maintain high infection control standards, we implement regular monitoring and auditing processes:

 Monthly Infection Control Audits